-The film unfolds through a series of twelve acts, asking you to temporarily suspend reality whilst moving through various everyday and surreal stories and enactments.
-The actors play and replay events, chance encounters, overheard or imagined scenarios, characters and contexts slipping between fact and fiction - like a mix of reality TV, soap opera or documentary.
+candid footage.
+The actors playing and replaying events, chance encounters, overheard or imagined scenarios - characters and contexts slipping between fact and fiction - like a mix of reality TV, soap opera or documentary.

 spatial justice, coexistence and how space is (re)produced socially.

 Special thanks to: Rowland Road Working Men’s Club and the actors that lent us their trust: Chris Kellet, Phil Pearce, Dean Holmes, Charlene Holmes, Lily Mae Firth, Celia Borthwick, Rachel Sharp, Mo Bah and Tayyiba Islam.

-Funded by the Arts Council England, Leeds Inspired and East Street Arts.
+Funded by: the Arts Council England, Leeds Inspired and East Street Arts.

 The following is a text called 'Trying Something Out: On ‘Idle Acts’ written in response to the film by Sarah Jury; a creative practitioner based in London.